 - Re-marketing tags and content management plans

-This clearly defined scope helps maintain the project guidelines yourself and us clear expectations of what you both we can expect to accomplish working together.
+This clearly defined scope helps maintain the project guidelines.
+Providing clear expectations of what to expect and accomplish working together.

 - Project delays